AnaAGG/Statistical-Analysis-with-R/Basics_Concepts_Statistics.md

 When size is very large `1/size` tend to 0 and the variance ends up looking by $\mu$

-Depending on the nature of our response variable, we will owrk with different types of models:
+Depending on the nature of our response variable, we will work with different types of models:
 |Linear General Models|Linear Generalised Linear Models|
 |:-------:|:-------:|
 |Gaussian Distribution|Poisson Distribution|